 Integrating advanced technology into one’s product offering can also help.
 Whether spending more time counseling patients on advanced device features or helping them configure additional listening modes, hearing care professionals are reinforcing their stance as an educator and increasing patients’ perception of the HCP’s value in the process.
 After all, while a ‘set it and forget it’ device may be convenient to fit and sell, it offers little chance to build and maintain patient rapport.
 Thus, when the patient is ready to purchase his or her next hearing solution, there is little reason to eschew the Costcos of the world, since the HCP has contributed little obvious value in the hearing loss treatment plan.

 The future of audiology remains bright for those practices who can leverage the new opportunities and mitigate the new threats.
 That’s why Earlens recommends three actionable steps for audiologists to begin addressing the latest industry trends.
 Practices must identify and activate their OTC strategy, evaluate their current service model, and use advanced technology to cultivate a service advantage.
 For a look at how some of today’s audiologists are doing this, read the Earlens 2019 Future of Audiology Report.

-About Earlens: Earlens is a privately held medical technology company committed to transforming the hearing experience for millions of people who suffer from hearing loss.
-The company has developed the Earlens® Contact Hearing Solution, which directly activates the hearing system, delivering the broadest bandwidth available today and superior sound quality.
-This revolutionary, nonsurgical hearing solution uses a small lens to vibrate the eardrum, replicating the natural hearing process.
-The Earlens® Contact Hearing Solution received FDA clearance following a De Novo submission in 2015.
+Earlens is a privately held medical technology company committed to transforming the hearing experience for millions of people who suffer from hearing loss.
+The Earlens® Contact Hearing Solution, which uses a small lens placed directly on the eardrum to vibrate and activate a person’s natural hearing system, originally received FDA clearance following a De Novo submission in 2015.
 Additional FDA clearances were granted in 2016 for wireless streaming to an Apple device, and in 2019 for the second generation of the Earlens technology that utilizes resonant inductive coupling to transmit power and data to the Lens.